atolye15/scss-starter/docs/getting-started/first-project.md

 $g-headings-margin-bottom: 1rem !default;
 ```

-> Headings and other html elements can be customized on `base/_base.scss` file.
-(For example: You can use a customization as shown here to set different line-height values for each heading tags. )
+> Headings and other HTML elements can be customized on `base/_base.scss` file.
+(For example: You can use customization as shown here to set different line-height values for each heading tags. )

 4. Global margin(`$g-gaps`) and padding(`$g-pads`) variables can be customized or increased based on the design's needs.
 (2xlarge value is added to the map.)